 - Among other things, we present what we have discovered in the region in this post .

-- Find more excursions to sights in the Scottish Highlands* you can also find here.
+- You can also find more excursions to sights in the Scottish Highlands here:

 - Rain jacket for women - Which is the best, you can read here

 - Wax jacket for men – Waterproof and windproof wax jackets are definitely suitable as rain protection in Scotland.
-It's best to do as the Scots do and put one in your own suitcase.
+It's best to do as the Scots do and put one in your own This must be in your suitcase.

 - Rainproof shoes for women – If you want to hike in Scotland, rainproof shoes are also essential.

-- The backpackin which you can store the utensils you need for a day trip.
+- A backpackin which you can store the utensils you need for a day trip.

 - Check our hiking checklistwhether you have packed everything you need for a hike.